Changhe

-Making cars and microvans, small trucks and vans for commercial purposes, Changhe has an estimated 200,000 (227,000 to 260,000) units/year production capacity as of 2010.
-Production capacity figures may consider engines and vehicles as discrete.
+Making cars and microvans, small trucks and vans for commercial purposes, Changhe had an estimated 200,000 (227,000 to 260,000) units/year production capacity as of 2010.
+Production capacity figures considered engines and vehicles as discrete.
+In the last period of company's existence, it was a majority-owned subsidiary of a large, state-owned automaker, BAIC, Changhe was previously engaged in a joint venture with Suzuki Motor Corporation of Japan.
+In 2022 all products have been discontinued and the company's website ceased to be available after May.